 But we have gravely misinterpreted the tolling in our hearts.
 Foolishly, we have been duped by the Grand Illusion.
 We listen to voices that tell us that the worst place to be is under someone else’s thumb, and we stop short of the freedom to which we are called.
 And we settle for a lesser version offered by a Prince of lies.

-But freedom is quiet, countercultural, and sometimes even looks like slavery.
+Freedom is quiet, countercultural, and sometimes even looks like slavery.
 So we dismiss it.

 For the shiny keys in our hands, the anthems playing on our radios, the power of our engines revving beneath our feet…they all distract us from what’s more.
 From what’s better.

-But the process is necessary, I suppose.
+The process is necessary, I suppose.
 We must experience, to some degree, an imitation of freedom so that we know that it’s not what it claims to be.
 We are wise after a coming of age when we find out that the absence of authority isn’t freedom at all.

 Not at all.